Aphasia Center

 Computer technology has the potential to reduce barriers to communication, improve skills and quickly connect people to information and social networks.
 In our computer lab, individuals who have completed speech therapy and have targeted self-study goals work to use specialized aphasia software (e.g., MossTalkWords® and SentenceShaper™) and refresh their computer, tablet or smartphone skills so they can email with family and friends, or connect through social media.
 These efforts are aimed at helping people with aphasia to maximize their communication skills and social interaction and to promote self-learning.

 Most people have never heard of the word “aphasia” until someone they know is touched by this disorder.
 As a result, people with aphasia, their families and friends have a lot of questions about living with this condition.
-The MossRehab Aphasia Center organizes quarterly education programs on various topics.
+The Aphasia Center organizes quarterly education programs on various topics.
 Examples of recent programs include:

 • A Second Chance at Second Nature: Recovering One’s Language from Stroke & Aphasia – a presentation by Thomas G. Broussard, PhD.

-• Reading and Spelling for People with Aphasia: What Can Happen and How Can We Help? – a workshop led by Sharon M. Antonucci, PhD, CCC-SLP, focusing on reasons that reading and spelling can be hard for people with aphasia, treatments that have been show to help, and ways that people with aphasia can practice reading and spelling at home.
+• Reading and Spelling for People with Aphasia: What Can Happen and How Can We Help? – a workshop led by Sharon M. Antonucci, PhD, CCC-SLP, focusing on reasons that reading and spelling can be hard for people with aphasia, treatments that have been shown to help, and ways that people with aphasia can practice reading and spelling at home.

 This is a place to come and tell your story when you’ve lost your voice.